sakaiproject/sakai/plus/docs/INSTALL-SAKAI.md

 If this is an upgraded server, you may need to add the Plus Admin (sakai.plus) tool to the Administration Workspace using the Sites tool.

-Add a tennant, give it a title and set the issuer, set "Trust Email", set "Verbose Logging", set Allowed Tools to `sakai.resources:sakai.site`, and Registration Lock to 42.
+Add a tenant, give it a title and set the issuer, set "Trust Email", set "Verbose Logging", set Allowed Tools to `sakai.resources:sakai.site`, and Registration Lock to 42.

 Save the Tenant - it is "draft" because it is missing a lot of fields that will be set when